Sporting Cristal: History

-As a champion of Peru in 1956 and 1961, the Cristal was invited to tour various parts of the world in 1962, this being the first tour made by a champion team of Peru.
+As a champion of Peru in 1956 and 1961, Cristal was invited to tour various parts of the world in 1962, this being the first tour made by a champion team of Peru.
 The series of matches began in the United States, continued through several Asian cities such as Kuala Lumpur, Malacca City and Tehran, and culminated in Spain.
 There were a total of 30 matches played over two months, of which 20 were won, 7 were drawn and there were only 3 defeats.
 The star of this tour was Alberto Gallardo, who scored 37 goals.
 The club shook up the market again when they signed the legendary Brazilian player, Didí in 1962, a world-famous footballer who had just won the 1962 World Cup title with his national team.
 Didí arrived to be the team's coach and implemented the attacking and possession style of play characteristic of Brazil's football.
 The Brazilian formed an eye-catching team that used to provide a show, however, he had to settle only for the runners-up in 1962 and 1963.

 After retiring from football, Didí returned to take over the technical direction of the club for 1967, again obtaining the runner-up position that year.
-The revenge came the following season, in which Sporting Cristal obtained the highest score along with the Juan Aurich club, due to this the champion of the Descentralizado 1968 had to be defined in an extra match in which the brewers were victorious 2-1 thanks to two goals by Alberto Gallardo.
+The revenge came the following season, in which Sporting Cristal obtained the highest score along with the Juan Aurich club, due to this the champion of the Descentralizado 1968 had to be defined in an extra match in which the brewers were victorious 2–1 thanks to two goals by Alberto Gallardo.
 In addition to its local titles, the young institution gained prestige for its international performances.
 During the 1962 edition until the 1969 edition of the Copa Libertadores, Sporting Cristal went on a 17-game undefeated streak, the longest unbeaten streak in the Copa Libertadores history, winning 8 games, and drawing 9.